 The Different Types of Taxes

 Think of direct taxes as whenever you pay the government directly.
 The first example that probably comes to mind is when you pay your personal income taxes.
-A portion of whatever you make goes towards the federal, state, and local tax base.
+A portion of whatever you make generally goes towards the federal, state, and local tax base.
 Corporations pay these too, and likewise, pay them directly to the government.
-You also pay taxes on miscellaneous sources of income, like when you profit off of investments, are given an inheritance, or receive a large gift.
-Notably, this category also refers to property taxes, which both individuals and corporations are subject to.
-So, when you’re wondering how to pay your taxes, you’re thinking of direct taxes.
-Because as you’ll see below, someone else takes care of all those indirect taxes for you.
+Depending on the state you reside in and your individual circumstances, you may also pay taxes on miscellaneous sources of income, like when you profit off of investments.
+Notably, this category also refers to property taxes, which both individuals and corporations are usually subject to.
+So, when you’re wondering how to pay your taxes, you’re usually thinking of direct taxes.
+Because as you’ll see below, someone else generally takes care of all those indirect taxes for you.

 Let’s say you go into a 7/11 and buy a Gatorade.
-You pay a small tax on it, which is added right there and then.
-The same goes for when you buy a car.
-You also pay taxes when you eat out at a restaurant.
-But here’s what makes them indirect taxes: you pay them to the merchant and then they pay the government for you.
+You will generally pay a small tax on it, which is added right there and then.
+The same goes for many types of purchases – such as buying a car or eating out at a restaurant.
+But here’s what makes them indirect taxes: where these taxes are applicable, you pay them to the merchant and then they pay the government for you.
 In other words, they’re collecting these taxes on the government’s behalf.
 Another way to think of indirect taxes is whenever you’re paying taxes on a transaction.
 So, this obviously applies to taxes on goods and services, like you’ve seen above.

 How to Pay Your Taxes